camptocamp/puppet-augeas_file/README.md

 # What is this?

-There are various ways two main approaches when managing a file from Puppet:
+There are two main approaches when managing a file from Puppet:

 * Manage the file in parts:
   - native resource (`host`, `mailalias`, [augeasproviders](http://augeasproviders.com) resource types, etc.)